Chapter 2:

 The Great Priest is an Atheist?!

-If I tried to leave this cathedral and follow the dirt path into the wilderness, I might get attacked by a wild animal.
-It could also go on for too long and I’d be stuck out on a road in the dark.
+If I tried to leave the cathedral and follow the dirt path into the wilderness, I might get attacked by a wild animal.
+It could also go on for too long and lead nowhere, leaving me stuck on a road in the dark.
+Wandering into the forest around the church was completely out of the question.
+I ran my hands through my hair slowly.

 I put the holy stuff on the ground and started shoving the table towards the back door.
-After a little longer than I care to admit, the table was propped up.
-For good measure, I sat against the table, just to make sure that whoever was on the other side would be completely incapable of opening the door.
+After a little longer than I cared to admit, the table was propped up against it.
+For good measure, I sat down, leaning on the table, to make sure that whoever was on the other side would be completely incapable of opening the door.

 After a few minutes, I felt the door try to open.
 I held my breath.

-The person on the other side slammed their shoulder against the door a couple times, trying to force it open.
+The person on the other side slammed their shoulder against the door, trying to force it open.
 Nothing happened.
 Eventually, they started swearing under their breath.
 I listened closely, hoping that I’d be able to learn a little more about the person.

 “Why did you break in?”
 I asked.